klionsky123/dmk-airflow-etl/README.md

 ## 🧠 ETL-Metadata-framework Database Features

-ETL meatadata tables include job & job tasks definitions, clients/data sources configurations as well as logs.
+ETL-Metadata-framework is more than just a storage layer for job configs.
+It also includes Extract SQL queries, tables column mappings and more.  .
-They provide support for
+It provides support for
-- Full and Incremental `Extracts` based on incremental dates.
 - `Data Lineage` & Traceability (source systems, intermediate steps, and target destinations).
+- Both informational and error db-logging tied to each job execution id.
 - `Extract`-only or (`Transform` & `Load`)-only job structures.
 - Storage of `Extract` sql queries as well as the tracking of the stored procs (aka 'scripts') used in `Transform` & `Load`.
+- Full and Incremental `Extracts` based on incremental dates.
 - `Large vs. Small Data Strategies` resulting in the different approaches for performance.
 - Task-level activation on/off-switches without modifying the overall job
 - Configurable cleanup for the temp structures (staging tables, flat files) via metadata on/off-switches; helpful for debugging and research.
-- Both informational and error db-logging tied to each job execution id.

 ### ETL-Metadata-tables schema